Posted in Uncategorized, Politics, governance, Basic Education, Language in education

 Responsibility for the day to day management of Basic education rests however with Local governments.

-In any educational system quality results from te interaction of four variables – these are learner, instructional, socio-cultural and administrative factors – LISA.
-These factors interact and influence one another
+In any educational system quality results from the interaction of four variables – these are learner, instructional, socio-cultural and administrative variables – LISA.
+We can also call these factors.
+These factors interact and influence one another.

 Each of these factors is turn made up of several factors –

-Learner factors are made up of the age, sex, socio-economic status, family background, achievement orientation, interest, intelligence, aptitude, attitude, character etc.
+Learner factors are made up of the age, sex, socio-economic status, family background, achievement orientation, interest, intelligence, aptitude, attitude, character of the learners, etc.

 Instructional factors include teacher qualification, teacher certification, teacher conditions of employment, sex of teacher, age, experience, degree of motivation of teachers, curriculum, syllabus, books, school materials, school toilets, classroom size, desks, chairs, writing materials, lesson notes, length of lesson, type of shift in school – single or double shift?
 Can you list some more?